LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

 An Action returns a `play.api.mvc.Result` value, representing the HTTP response to send to the web client.
-In this example `Ok` construct a **200 OK** response containing a **text/plain** response body.
+In this example `Ok` constructs a **200 OK** response containing a **text/plain** response body.

 ## Controllers as Action generators